Religion in Malaysia: Islam

 The Malaysian government promotes a moderate version of Sunni Islam called Islam Hadhari.
 Islam Hadhari was introduced by former Prime Minister Abdullah Ahmad Badawi.
 It is meant to encourage a balanced approach to life and encourages inclusivity, tolerance, and looking outwards.
 The qualities it values are knowledge, hard work, honesty, good administration, and efficiency.
 The Islamic party PAS desires a stricter interpretation of Islam and the promotion of Islamic law.
 Due to Islam being the state religion, many mosques and other religious services are supported by the government.
 Control of the mosques is usually done on a state rather than a federal level.
 The charitable Zakāt tax is collected by the government, and the government supports those wishing to make the pilgrimage to Mecca.
 In 1985, Kassim Ahmed wrote a book called Hadith: A Re-evaluation which promoted Quranism, but it was subsequently banned by the Malaysian government.

 Per Article 160 of the Constitution of Malaysia one must be Muslim to be considered Malay.
-In practice, Muslims cannot convert to another religion due to the Shari'a courts denying conversion claims, and if a Malay did convert they would lose their status as bumiputera.
+In practice, Muslims have a lot of difficulty in legally converting to another religion due to the Shari'a courts denying conversion claims, and if a Malay did convert they would lose their status as bumiputera.
 People of non-Muslim origins are required to convert to Islam if they marry a Muslim person.
 Public schools are required to offer Islamic religious instruction, although alternative ethics classes are provided for non-Muslims.
 Many women wear the tudong, which covers the head but leaves the face exposed, although there is no law requiring this.
 Islamic police monitor the Muslim population.
 Regulation of sexual activities among the Muslim population is strict, with laws prohibiting unmarried couples from occupying a secluded area or a confined space, to prevent suspicion of acts considered islamically immoral.

 Muslims are obliged to follow the decisions of Syariah courts in matters concerning their religion.
 The Islamic judges are expected to follow the Shafi`i legal school of Islam, which is the main madh'hab of Malaysia.
 These courts apply Sharia law.
 The jurisdiction of Shariah courts is limited only to Muslims in matters such as marriage, inheritance, divorce, apostasy, religious conversion, and custody among others.
 No other criminal or civil offences are under the jurisdiction of the Shariah courts, which have a similar hierarchy to the civil courts.
 Despite being the supreme courts of the land, the Civil Courts (including the Federal Court) do not hear matters related to Islamic practices.
 Cases concerning a Muslim and a non-Muslim are usually handled by the civil courts, although in cases such as child custody or property settlement the non-Muslim has no say.